CMU-Graphics/Scotty3D/assignments/A3/T1-camera-rays.md

 One thing to note is that you should only log only a small fraction of the generated rays.
 Otherwise, your result will contain too many generated rays, making the result hard to interpret.
 To do so, you can add `if(log_rng.coin_flip(0.0005f)) log_ray(out, 10.0f);` to log $0.05$% of camera rays.

 Finally, you can visualize the logged rays by checking the box for Logged rays under Visualize and then **starting the render** (Open Render Window -> Start Render).
 After running the path tracer, rays will be shown as lines in visualizer.
 Be sure to wait for rendering to complete so you see all rays while visualizing.
+Do note that this is independent from the scene, so you don't need to open a scene to visualize this.

 We've already supplied some camera ray logging code, enabled by setting `LOG_CAMERA_RAYS=true` at the top of `pathtracer.cpp`.